 MISO has been monitoring and studying potential impacts of a variety of state and federal regulations on resource adequacy since 2011.
 MISO collected confidential information from generation owners for an EPA compliance survey and for a long-term reliability assessment with load serving entities (LSE) in conjunction with the Organization of MISO States (OMS).
-The LSE survey continues to be analyzed at the time of this writing.
-The MISO projected planning reserve requirement is about 14.5 percent.
-Some initial results that MISO released in early February 2014 indicated a potential 2 GW reserve shortfall for the Central and North Regions and an expected 5.5 GW surplus for the south region, beginning in 2016.
-These results are preliminary, and after additional analysis, the Commission anticipates the next updated MISO data set, expected to be released on a quarterly basis, will show that the projected shortfall will be less than 2 GW.
+The LSE survey continues to be reviewed for updates.
+The MISO projected planning reserve requirement is about 14.8 percent.
+Results that MISO released in June 2014 indicated a potential 2.3 GW reserve shortfall for the Central and North Regions and an expected 2.5 GW surplus for the South Region, beginning in 2016.
+This indicates the complete MISO footprint is close to the targeted planning reserve level.
+The ability of the individual Local Resource Zones to provide or receive capacity is being monitored.
 Data gathered from Wisconsin entities for the purposes of this SEA show that Wisconsin is not likely to have a shortfall.
 Figure 10 illustrates the relative relationships of the regions concerning their resources, demand and reserve requirement.

-Figure 10: MISO Resource Adequacy Survey Results - as of January 31, 2014
+Figure 10: MISO Resource Adequacy Forecast - as of June 2, 2014